-Wilson, a Republican, was the representative for Pennsylvania's 18th congressional district from 1865 to 1869.
+Wilson was the representative for Pennsylvania’s 18th congressional district and was a Republican.
+He served from 1865 to 1869.

 From Dec 1865 to Mar 1869, Wilson missed 467 of 1,330 roll call votes, which is 35.1%.
 This is worse than the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.